met44/uStableObject/README.md

 - Setup the UnityEvent on the listener to trigger desired feature

 Firing a GameEvent
-From a script with a reference to the GameEvent asset, call myGameEvent.Raise();
+- From a script with a reference to the GameEvent asset, call myGameEvent.Raise();
-It may eventually expect a parameter depending on choosen type when creating the GameEvent, for example myGameEvent.Raise(this.transform)
+- It may eventually expect a parameter depending on choosen type when creating the GameEvent, for example myTransformEvent.Raise(this.transform);

 ## Vars